Can CBD provide relief to Ankylosing Spondylitis?

 Medical and scientific studies have recognized CBD’s potential to help reduce pain and inflammation.
 Because CBD can help relieve pain and inflammation, it’s something to consider adding to your treatment and pain management plan.

-CBD Balm such as Nature's Gem Max Balm can help relieve sore, painful and inflamed areas of your body that hurt from AS.
-We recommend always washing your hands before applying to clean skin.
+Topically, a strong balm such as Nature’s Gem Max Balm can help relieve sore, painful and inflamed areas of your body that hurt from AS.
+Applying the magnesium oil with any of our topicals provides even further relief benefits.

-- Avoid inflammatory foods and increase anti-inflammatory foods
+- Avoid inflammatory foods such as starches and dairy products.